 It’s tough to keep up with all the action in NFL.
-Here’s your recap for Week 17 in the NFL.
+Here’s your final power rankings of the season.

 It’s tough to keep up with all the action in NFL.
-Here’s your recap for Week 16 in the NFL.
+Here’s your power rankings heading into Week 16.